mpkondrashin/certalert/README.md

 syslog:
   host: # IP address or dns name
   proto: udp # or tcp. udp - default
-  port: 514 # this is default value
+  port: 514 # this is the default value
   severity: 4 # Warning
   facility: 0 # LOCAL0
 ```